EU Omnibus Package 2025: CSRD, CSDDD, and EU Taxonomy

 Potential for Relief

-Also, for affected SMEs in the supply chain ("Trickle-Down Effect"), reliefs are planned.
+Relief is also planned for affected SMEs in the supply chain ("Trickle-Down Effect").
 Requirements for sustainability reporting by large companies should not burden smaller companies in their value chains.

 Legal Uncertainties

 The EU legislative process is volatile.
-Negotiations between the European Parliament and Council are ongoing and could significantly alter the final configuration of the package.
+Negotiations between the European Parliament and Council are ongoing and could significantly alter the final shape of the package.

-A still unclear and fragmented legal situation and possible differences in implementation in the member states do not lead to legal clarity.
+A still unclear and fragmented legal situation and possible discrepancies in implementation among member states do not lead to legal clarity.

-NGOs and EU institutions warn of an actual weakening of central sustainability principles.
+NGOs and EU institutions warn of a factual erosion of central sustainability principles.

-Risk of long-term reputational and investor risks despite formal reliefs.
+Risk of long-term reputation and investor risks despite formal reliefs.

 Update on National Implementation

-On 3 September 2025, the federal government adopted a bill to amend the Supply Chain Due Diligence Law (LkSG).
-The goal is a bureaucracy-light implementation of the CSDDD into national law.
-More on this soon in a separate Insight.
+On September 3, 2025, the German government adopted a draft law to amend the Supply Chain Due Diligence Act (LkSG).
+The goal is a low-bureaucracy implementation of the CSDDD into national law.
+More on this shortly in a separate Insight.

 Recommendations for Sustainability Compliance and ESG